 Once the basil is dry after a few days, you will notice that it retains its beautiful green color and doesn’t turn brown like it would if you tied up the basil in bunches and hung it upside down.

 Place the dried basil pieces in a food processor and pulse a few times to chop into very small pieces if desired.

 Store dried basil in an airtight container in a cupboard.
 Glass will retain the flavor the best.
 This linked article on how to properly store bulk herbs gives other tips on how to best preserve potency.

 Dried basil and other home dried herbs are best used within a year.

 How easy is that?
 Do you have special tips for drying basil or other herbs?
-Please share your tips in the comments section for all of us to learn from.
+Please share your tips in the comments section.

 Sarah, The Healthy Home Economist